doomed51/doomed51/README.md

 ### About Me
 I enjoy building things.
 I enjoy visualizing data and finding statistical backing to my thinking.

 I write a [newletter](https://crossedwires.substack.com/).
-And I am fairly active on [Twitter](https://twitter.com/inSenCite) and somewhat begrudgingly have a Linkedin account to connect.
+And I am fairly active on [Twitter](https://twitter.com/inSenCite) and also on Linkedin.

 <!--
 **doomed51/doomed51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.